bschreck/deep.sh/docs/faq.rst

 7. exec
 -------
-The notion of ``exec`` is a bit of a tricky beast in xonsh.
+The notion of ``exec`` is a bit of a tricky beast in deepsh.
 Both Python and basically every other shell language have an exec that perform radically different operations.